History & Accomplishments

-Over the last 10 years, 350 Colorado has grown to become Colorado’s largest grassroots movement dedicated to solving the climate crisis.
+Over the last 10 years, 350 Colorado has grown to become the largest Colorado-based grassroots organization focused on solving the climate crisis.
 Check out this timeline to help us celebrate some of our many accomplishments and honor the hard work of our staff, board, and volunteers!

 Visit our About Us page to learn about our mission, staff, and campaigns.

 350 Colorado forms as an independent state affiliate of 350.org, a global organization building a movement to solve the climate crisis.
 Our local teams begin growing the movement with global days of action, marches, teach-ins, and rallies across the state.
 We organize the “Snowless Ski Race” in Aspen.
 In 2012, Bill McKibben joins us for the “Do the Math Tour” launching fossil fuel divestment campaigns at institutions and universities across CO and the nation.

 We decide to become a nonprofit organization to better support local 350 teams around the state and to more effectively address how Colorado contributes to and can help solve the climate crisis.
 In 2013, we continue growing our group of local teams and also organize the Forward on Climate March in Denver.